Looking to take a long layover or short trip to Iceland? Use this guide to see some of the best sights in a short time!

 Other fun activities for your day in Reykjavik include:

 • Checking out one of the many excellent museums, which range from historical to cultural to natural to phallological (yes, you read that correctly).
-This guide to some of the city’s best can help you choose which might be most interesting for you.

 • Stopping into one of Reykjavik’s ubiquitous cafes to enjoy a tasty cup of joe with the locals.
 If you, like M, are an ardent drinker of coffee, you’ll love Reykjavik’s thriving cafe culture.
 Many of these cozy spots evolve nightly into hip bars, so you really never have to leave.
 Look for happy hour deals to cut down on your alcohol expenditure; drinking is pricey in Iceland.